Carolina Wren: Not Your Regular Jenny Bird

 2 or 3 broods are raised each season.
 The breeding season runs from April to July.
 Southern birds may begin nesting in March.

-Carolina Wren on suet feeder
+Carolina Wren on feeder eating suet in winter

 You can also find them feeding along downed limbs or climbing the trunks of trees and inserting their bill in the bark in search of food.